G.P.O. / BT War Organisation

 The BTDN at the time of its closure in the nineties contained a mishmash of various circuit markings on switchboards reflecting the original PODN and the various company reorganisations during its life as BTDN.
 This makes identifying the underlying structure difficult for the researcher.
 The BTDN also contained a telegraph network enabling hard copy messages to be sent to BTWO locations all over the country.

-At the majority of sites a suite of switchboards would serve both the Emergency Manual Switching System EMSS and the BTDN.
+At the majority of sites a suite of switchboards would serve both the Emergency Manual Switching System EMSS and the bottom tier of the BTDN.
 In other towns the BTDN switchboard was completely separate either located in nearby rooms or in completely different buildings, such as Chester and Worcester.

 The BTDN part of the combined switchboard generally has very few circuits.
-One circuit to its own AWG and maybe other nearby AWG too.
+One circuit to its own Area War Group (AWG) and maybe other nearby AWG too.
 Circuits marked 'XX SEC' where the 'XX' is an exchange traffic division code for the location of the Subordinate Engineering Control (SEC).
-The SEC was a localised engineering control for the Public Switched Telephone Network (PSTN) plus any government facilities.
+The SEC was a localised engineering control for maintaining the Public Switched Telephone Network (PSTN) plus any government facilities.
 Beneath each SEC was a group of MEPs or Minor Engineering Points, where small teams of engineers would be stationed to carry out any actual maintenance work.
-Sometimes the BTDN switchboard has circuits to important Telephone Repeater Stations (TRS) and automatic exchange fault coordination points.

 At a combined BTDN and EMSS, the BTDN circuits are not used for connecting customers, but the EMSS circuits may be used to connect BTDN services through to departments in other parts of the country.